supermessi3000/shade-privacy/index.md

-# Privacy Policy for Shade
+# Privacy Policy for GhostGuard

 **Last updated:** February 2026

-Shade (“we”, “our”, or “us”) respects your privacy.
+GhostGuard (“we”, “our”, or “us”) respects your privacy.
 This Privacy Policy explains how we collect, use, and protect your information when you use the Shade mobile application.

 ---